CIROH-UA/ciroh-ua_website/docs/products/nextgeninaboxDocker/ngiabprerequisite.md

 ```bash
 tar -xf AWI_16_2853886_006.tar.gz
 ```
-### Below is Optional: Rename the folder
+### Rename the folder
 ```bash
 mv AWI_16_2853886_006 my_data
 ```
 Now you have successfully downloaded and prepared the sample input data in the NextGen/ngen-data directory.
-Remember to replace "my_data" with your preferred folder name if you choose to rename it.

 ## Step 4: Pull images
 - **For Mac**: